About Chris Gardiner

-So who am I?
+Who am I?
 I am a proud Canadian.
 I was born and raised in the GTA (thats the Greater Toronto Area) and moved away at 19 for Canada's first national park, Banff.
-I quickly left the things I loved about the city behind and fully embraced the outdoor culture of the rocky mountains.
+I quickly left the things I loved about the city behind and fully embraced the outdoor culture of the Rocky Mountains.
 Up until this time, I had no real interest in photography.
 I was always a fan of visual arts, from my pre digital days with pens, pencils, charcoals, paints, pastels, and so much more, to working with CAD in high school, and other more digital designs including some dabbling in coding, and illustrating.
 It was the mountains that first drove me to learn more about using a camera.
 I was seeing these amazing scenes on a daily basis, scenes which people from around the world spend thousands on visiting, and months in waiting for.
 I wanted to capture these scenes to relive those moments I had while experiencing such awe inspiring vistas.

 I spent 5 years in Lake Louise, working as a hotel chef and "living the dream" as they'd say.
 During my time cooking there, something in me decided I didn't want to have someone other than myself deciding on my 40 or more hour a week schedule for the rest of my life, and that was the birth of my transition into professional photography, video and design.
 In the years that followed, I moved back to Ontario for a short time, and although I worked on some great, and unique projects for the time, the mountains were calling, and I'd be back in the west before I knew it.
 I decided to make Kelowna, BC my new home.
 An ideal location in the British Columbia interior.
 Has mountains of its own, yet particularly mild weather in the valley winters and downright perfect summer weather indefinitely.
 It had the small town feel I liked about Banff but a good mix of the city amenities I grew up with.
 And it was a photographer's dream.
 There was a lot of stuff going on in the area, and was such a central location that trips to the coast, or to deeper mountains weren't ever out of the question.
 Kelowna allowed my professional photography to flourish and adapt into more design and video related services as well.